tryscer/flock/flock-music.md

 ​	"So," I say.
 "Don't I get a bear?"
 ​	Mr. Evans' secretary says, "Apparently, there's some top banana's son here at the fair today, and while all this brouhaha was happenin' and Mr. Evans had to go over there to straighten things up--"
 ​	I watch Barry, receiver to ear, as he's slowly deflating.
-​	"Aha," he says.
+​	"Uh-ha," he says.
 "I mean -- yessir."
 ​	Mr. Evans' secretary says, "--so he had to tell that kid's dad that his boy was dancing with a *black girl*."
 ​	Cindy comes back, her face very red.
 ​	"Well," she tells me, "now I have nowhere to sleep."
 ​	I try to feel sad for her but fail.
 Outside, Eleanore is smoking a cigarette.
 Back in the inner office, a shrunken version of Barry is putting down the telephone receiver.
 He ambles slowly back to us.
 His face is about as red as Cindy's.
 ​	"Well," he says.
-"We're getting in the car right now and we're going right back home."
+"Now.
+We're going right back home."
 ​	We all walk back to the car park in silence.

 "And so," says Cindy, "ends our day in Wonderland."